Information for New Students

 The date you can arrive in the UK will be the 'valid from' date on your visa.
 This will usually be seven days before the ‘intended date of travel’ you put on your visa application but cannot be earlier than one month before your course starts.
 You should not attempt to enter the UK before your travel visa is valid.

-If you have arranged for your BRP to be collected from the College, you will need to bring your passport with your 30 day Tier 4 travel visa and (if possible) the explanatory letter you received with the outcome of your visa application.
+If you have arranged for your BRP to be collected from the College, you will need to bring your passport with your 30 (or 90) day Tier 4 travel visa and (if possible) the explanatory letter you received with the outcome of your visa application.
 Further information about the collection of BRPs can be found in a Frequently Asked Questions document located on the University's guidance page.

 If you are required by your visa conditions to register with the police, it is an offence not to do so.
 Full information about who has to register with the police and how to do so can be found here.